 The Program offers three signature courses: Regression Modeling Strategies, Foundations of Statistical Inference, and Statistical Collaboration in Health Sciences.

 - Regression Modeling Strategies.
 This course is taught in the spring by Professor Harrell, a leading expert in regression modeling strategies and author of the definitive textbook on the subject.

 - Foundations of Statistical Inference.
 This course is taught every other year in the spring by Professor Blume, a leading expert in the foundations of statistical inference and likelihood methods for measuring statistical evidence.

-We expect the contemporary topics, critical thinking skills, and intellectual flexibility presented in Regression Modeling Strategies and Foundations of Statistical Inference will help form the basis of an adroit modern view of statistical methods that is neither dogmatic nor rigid.
-Several graduate programs have created individual courses that address these topics.
+The incorporation of contemporary topics, critical thinking skills, and intellectual flexibility encouraged in Regression Modeling Strategies and Foundations of Statistical Inference helps students form the basis of a modern view of statistical methods that is neither dogmatic nor rigid.
+Graduate programs have traditionally created a single course that addresses these topics.
 However, a disjointed treatment often leaves students on their own to discover and untangle opaque theoretical discussions that have remained controversial for nearly a century.
 Our students are encouraged to form and discuss their own viewpoints on these subjects in a succinct and accurate manner.